Eckii24/codecompanion-filewise.nvim/README.md

 ### Basic Usage

+Custom instructions are added to the context either manually by the user (using the provided commands) or automatically on a configurable set of triggers.
-Custom instruction files, prompts and chat modes are provided as three separate extensions for CodeCompanion;
+Custom prompts and chat modes are turned into custom prompts in your prompt library:
+- modes are turned into prompts that will replace the default system prompt and are available in the prompt library using the `:CodeCompanionActions` command.
+- prompts are turned into prompts appearing both in the prompt library and as slash commands in chat.

-as such you will need to enable them separately.
+All features are provided as three separate extensions for CodeCompanion; as such you will need to enable them separately.

 ## Configuration